Tired of sitting on your couch without any new plans?

 #FrayLife Tip: Make sure you pack your wallet, the $18/night fee is strictly enforced

 Lost Dutchman State Park – 1 Hour commute

 A one hour drive east of Phoenix will take you to Lost Dutchman State Park, one of the best campsites in the state.
 Lost Dutchman is known for its Goldfield Ghost Town, an abandoned town from the late 1890’s.
 Additionally, Lost Dutchman boats steamboat cruises, museums, and stagecoach rides.
 Wondering about camping?
-There is 134 campsites available for $7 a night, both tent and RV accommodation.
+There are 134 campsites available for $7 a night, both tent and RV accommodation.

 #FrayLife Tip: Show up on the weekend and witness a wild west live “gunfights” in Ghost Town.

-Pine Creek RV Park – 1 Hour 45 minute commute
+Pine Creek RV Park – 1 Hour 45-minute commute

-Advertised as “20 degrees cooler than Phoenix in the Summer” Pine Creek offers excellent views of Creek Canyon and the Mogollon Rim.
+Advertised as “20 degrees cooler than Phoenix in the summer” Pine Creek offers excellent views of Creek Canyon and the Mogollon Rim.
 The latter extends 200 miles to the New Mexico border and is a part of the infamous Colorado Plateau.
 Not a big hiker?
 Pine Creek offers ATVing, Kayaking, fishing, and horseback riding.
 Open year round, the campsite is miles within shopping and restaurants.
 For under $30 a night, Pine Creek offers a relaxing atmosphere for those who want a break from the city life, but don’t want to go full Bear Grylls.